County council

+Australia

+In the Australian state of New South Wales, county councils are special purpose local governments, to which a group of local government areas delegate the provision of certain services.
+Note that although New South Wales has counties, the county councils are not governments of the counties (which have never had governments), but rather of distinct county districts.

+Norway

+In Norway, a county council (Fylkesting) is the highest governing body of a county municipality (fylkeskommune).
+The county council sets the scope of the county municipal activity.
+The council is led by the Chairman of the County Council, more commonly called a County Mayor (fylkesordfører).
+Members of the council are elected for a four-year term through the general local elections, which can extended for a second four-year term.
+It is common for members of a county council to also hold seats in municipal councils, but very rare that they also hold legislative (Storting) or other government office, without a leave of absence.

+The (elected) county mayor should not be confused with the (appointed) county governor.

+The county council has its roots in Amtsformandskabet created in 1837.
+Starting in 1964, members of the county councils were appointed by the municipal councils.
+In 1975, the first general elections were held for the county councils.

 Ireland

-The county councils created under British rule in 1899 continue to exist in Ireland, although they are now governed under legislation passed by Oireachtas Éireann, principally the Local Government Reform Act 2014.
+The county councils created under British rule in 1899 continue to exist in Ireland, although they are now governed under legislation passed by the Oireachtas, with the principal act being the Local Government Act 2001.

 History

 1899–1922

-The Local Government (Ireland) Act 1898 introduced county councils to Ireland.
+The Local Government (Ireland) Act 1898 introduced county councils to Ireland, with a lower tier of governance of urban and rural districts.
 The administrative and financial business carried by county grand juries and county at large presentment sessions were transferred to the new councils.
 Principal among these duties were the maintenance of highways and bridges, the upkeep and inspection of lunatic asylums and the appointment of coroners.
 The new bodies also took over some duties from poor law boards of guardians in relation to diseases of cattle and from the justices of the peace to regulate explosives.

 The Irish county councils differed in constitution from those in Great Britain.
 Most of the council was directly elected: each county was divided by the Local Government Board for Ireland into district electoral divisions, each returning a single councillor for a three-year term.
 In addition urban districts were to form electoral divisions: depending on population they could return multiple county councillors.
 The county councils were also to consist of "additional members":